A Note on Sources and Methodology

 The founding case for Lisbon does not rest on Portugal being permanently safe.
 It never did.
 No jurisdiction is permanently safe.
 The mechanism this series has been documenting — the institutional withdrawal of recognition on political grounds — is now visible in two countries in the same month.
 The logic is continuous.
 The geography has changed.

 What makes Lisbon the correct location is a comparative argument, not an absolute one.
 The comparison is not Portugal versus an ideal.
-It is Portugal versus the United States in 2026, where: executive orders are in effect, not in committee; LGBTQ+ arts organization grants have been revoked, not proposed for revocation; the Smithsonian review has proceeded, not been debated; and trans women have been barred from the American Women’s History Museum by legislative amendment that has already passed committee.
+It is Portugal versus the United States in 2026, where: executive orders are in effect, not in committee; LGBTQ+ arts organization grants have been revoked, not proposed for revocation; the Smithsonian review has proceeded, not been debated; and House Republicans amended the American Women’s History Museum’s authorizing bill to bar trans women from its exhibits, passing it through committee before the full House rejected the amended bill in May 2026.
 Portugal’s bills are in committee.
 The U.S. executive orders are operative.

 The structural vulnerability of LGBTQ+ legal protections everywhere is itself the founding argument — not a qualification of it.
 An institution whose purpose includes defending the art these protections make possible cannot depend on any jurisdiction being permanently safe.
 It must be built to last through weather it cannot predict.
 The constitutional floor in Portugal — non-discrimination since 2004, marriage equality since 2010 — remains higher than the U.S. federal floor in 2026.
 That floor has held.
 That comparison still holds.